Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     Model has 55 quadratic objective terms
     ...

-Note that the ``fees_buy`` parameter designates the transaction cost *relative* to the total portfolio value.
-In the above example we used the value 0.005, meaning that each trasaction has a fixed-cost of 0.5% of the total portfolio value.
+Note that these parameters prescribe the transaction cost *relative* to the total portfolio value.
+In the above example we used the ``fees_buy=0.005``, meaning that each transaction for a long position has a fixed-cost of 0.5% of the total portfolio value.

 All transaction fees are assumed to be covered by the portfolio itself, thus reducing the total sum of the returned optimal portfolio: